HISTORY OF PASCO COUNTY

 Pasco married Jessie Denham of Monticello in 1869.
 They had two daughters and three sons.
 He died at the home of one of his daughters in Tampa on March 13, 1917, and is buried in the town cemetery at Monticello beside his wife and a son who was killed in the Philippines during the Spanish-American War.

-Descendants (Under Construction)Some of this information is taken from this web site and some information was provided by Valerie Kennedy-Grisham and Robert L. Pasco.
+Descendants (Under Construction)Some of this information was provided by Valerie Kennedy-Grisham and Robert L. Pasco.

 Children of Samuel Pasco and Jessie Denham: